Weakly nonlinear dynamics of a chemically active particle near the threshold for spontaneous motion. I. Adjoint method: Concluding remarks

+By suitably adapting the adjoint operators found here, it may be possible to develop weakly nonlinear theories for closely related scenarios where physico-chemical activity gives rise to spontaneous dynamics.
+In particular, it would be of interest to apply a similar approach to experimentally relevant models of so-called `solubilising' drops, whose activity can be modeled similarly to the canonical isotropic model, but with the flow typically being driven by a Marangoni, rather than diffusio-osmotic, effect \cite{Michelin:22}.
+Despite the different physics, we expect the form of the amplitude equations to be similar --- both the steady ones developed herein and the unsteady, history dependent, ones to be derived in the subsequent part --- such that solutions found for active particles could be adapted to such active drops.

 \textbf{Acknowledgments}.
-The author is grateful to Arianna Giunti for fruitful discussions and Gunnar G.~Peng and Ehud Yariv for comments.
+The author is grateful to Gunnar G.~Peng and Ehud Yariv for detailed comments and Arianna Giunti for fruitful discussions.
 He also acknowledges the generous support of the Leverhulme Trust through Research Project Grant RPG-2021-161.